anoushamalik/Verilog-BinaryALU/README.md

   - **AND:** Performs a bitwise AND operation between two 4-bit numbers.
   - **OR:** Performs a bitwise OR operation between two 4-bit numbers.
   - **NOT:** Performs a bitwise NOT operation on the first 4-bit input (`A`) and outputs the result.
-- **Two’s Complement Handling:** If the operation involves subtraction (determined by `M`), the result is automatically adjusted to reflect two's complement.
+- **Two’s Complement Handling:** If the operation involves subtraction (determined by `M`), the result is automatically adjusted to reflect the two's complement.

 ## Inputs and Outputs